 An additional role of the Chief Compliance Officer, or a designee, is to oversee the review of non-compliance reports and determine whether further investigation is necessary.
 Audit findings also are reported to the Chief Compliance Officer.
+The Chief Compliance Officer has oversight of the investigation of any alleged compliance and ethics violations.
 When deemed necessary, the Chief Compliance Officer, or a designee, will conduct an investigation into potentially non-compliant activity to determine whether a violation of the Compliance Program has occurred.
 As necessary to evaluate a report, audit findings, or to undertake further investigation, the Chief Compliance Officer may request the assistance of outside experts or legal counsel.

 8. Corrective Action Procedures

 Another role of the Chief Compliance Officer is to oversee the implementation of corrective measures in response to non-compliance with Medicines360's Compliance Program.
 Corrective measures take into account the findings of reviews of non-compliance, and may include appropriate and consistent disciplinary action regardless of the individual's position within the organization (up to and including termination), assessing whether enhancements should be made to our policies, practices, training, or internal controls, and taking action to prevent future non-compliance.

 In appropriate circumstances, the Chief Compliance Officer will report instances of noncompliance to law enforcement authorities.

 Medicines360 is committed to compliance and continually strives to monitor and improve the company's compliance with the Compliance Program.